gpxl/gerlandopiro.com/_posts/2014-03-01-mining-rig-spec-sheet.markdown

 external-url:
 categories: bitcoin
 ---
+__Note: This rig is for mining Bitcoin indirectly on scrypt mining pools, such as [CleverMining](https://www.clevermining.com), that auto exchange to Bitcoin.__

 If you are interested in building a mining rig but not sure where to start, things just got a lot easier.
 Here’s my recommended spec sheet for a rig that, based on current market conditions, provides the best possible bang for the buck.
 This build should cost about $1900, produce a hash rate of at least 2.5MH/s, and produce about $460/month.